xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 to display timing information on a large enough problem.
 The relevant timer to look at is `Belos: PseudoBlockCGSolMgr total solve time`.
 (You might want to run this more than once in case you are experiencing some system noise.)
+Since there are quite a lot of timers, you could grep for the iteration count and the timer by appending ` | grep "\(Belos: PseudoBlockCGSolMgr total solve time\)\|\(Number of Iterations\)"` to the command.

 We know that Gauss-Seidel is a better smoother than Jacobi.
 There are two ways of using Gauss-Seidel while keeping the preconditioner symmetric: you can either use different directions in the sweeps in pre- and post-smoothing, or use a symmetric Gauss-Seidel smoother for both.

-Make the required changes in the input file and compare the timings with the Jacobi case.
+Make the required changes in the input file (starting from line 118) and compare the timings with the Jacobi case.

 {% include qanda question='Do you see an improvement?' answer='Yes, both number of iterations an time-to-solution are reduced.' %}

 {% include qanda question='Do you think that Gauss-Seidel is well suited for use on multithreaded architectures such as GPUs?' answer='No, because Gauss-Seidel is an inherently serial algorithm.' %}
+Hint: Have a look at the [Gauss-Seidel algorithm](https://en.wikipedia.org/wiki/Gauss%E2%80%93Seidel_method#Algorithm).

 {% include qanda question='Try increasing the number of MPI ranks.
 What happens ?' answer='No, because Gauss-Seidel is an inherently serial algorithm.' %}